 I can eat green beans, corn, and beets right out of the can.
-Peas, not a good idea for me, too mushy.
+Peas, are not a good idea for me, too mushy.

 Cans of Fruits

-Fruits are pretty easy to choose, take the family down the grocery aisles and choose fruit cocktail, Mandarin oranges, peaches, etc.
+Fruits are pretty easy to choose, take the family down the grocery aisles and choose fruit cocktail, Mandarin oranges, peaches, applesauce, etc.